mbzuai-epg/.github/profile/README.md

 ---

-## 📁 Projects

-We work on a range of foundational and applied research projects.
-Some of our current themes include:

-* Learning from embodied interaction in simulation and real environments
-* Robotic perception and manipulation for real-world tasks
-* Scalable visual understanding via foundation models
-* Visual navigation with spatial reasoning and memory
-* Multisensory learning and 3D scene comprehension

-Please visit our [official website](#) (insert link) for more details on ongoing and past projects.

----

 ## 🤝 Collaborations

 We actively collaborate with leading academic institutions, research labs, and industry partners.
 If you are interested in working with us, feel free to reach out.

----

-## 🧑‍🔬 Join Us

-We are always looking for passionate researchers and students who are excited about embodied intelligence and perception.
-If you're interested in internships, graduate research, or postdoctoral positions, please contact us with your CV and a brief statement of interest.

----

-## 📫 Contact

-**Embodied Perception Group**
-Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) Abu Dhabi, UAE
-📧 \[[email@example.com](mailto:email@example.com)] (replace with actual contact)

 ---